Sumanxhub/PresenSee/README.md

 - Camera auto-closes after a timeout (default: 60 seconds) or if you press `q`.
 - Ensure good lighting and clear face visibility for best recognition accuracy.

+---

+## 👨‍💻 Author

+Made with ❤️ for learning and experimentation by [Sumanxhub](https://github.com/Sumanxhub/).